zcash/zips/zip-zcash-grants-fund.rst

   is not in the interest of the general Zcash ecosystem.
 * Any conflict of interest with the general success of the Zcash ecosystem.

-Zcash Community Grants and ZecHub MUST promptly disclose any security or privacy risks that may affect users of Zcash (by responsible disclosure under confidence to the pertinent developers, where applicable).
+Zcash Community Grants MUST promptly disclose any security or privacy risks that may affect users of Zcash (by responsible disclosure under confidence to the pertinent developers, where applicable).